MatthijsKamstra/haxejs/08json/example.md

 	+ bin
 	+ src
 		- Main.hx
-	- javascript.hxml
+	- build.hxml
 ```

 ## The Main.hx

 This example is getting to big to post here, so if you want to check out the complete file go and check out [Main.hx](https://github.com/MatthijsKamstra/haxejs/tree/master/08json/code/Main.hx)

 So the first part of this code is loading the `json` file.
 We use <http://api.haxe.org/haxe/Http.html> for that: